Mixing fragrance and essential oils for candle making

 Yes, you can mix fragrance oils and essential oils in candles if the total load stays within your wax and supplier limits and the finished blend passes burn testing.

 Candle makers usually do this to pair fragrance-oil performance with essential-oil character.
 The main rule is to treat FO and EO as one combined fragrance load, not as separate allowances.
 Most blends work best when FO carries the backbone and EO stays a small accent.
-The next sections show when mixing makes sense, how to set a starting ratio, and what to test before you scale.
+The next sections keep that focus narrow: when mixing makes sense, how to set a conservative starting ratio, and what minimum testing to run before you scale.

 Can you mix fragrance oils with essential oils in candles?